 Ladies should dress as for a smart occasion.

-Gentlemen usually wear a jacket with a collared shirt and tie.
+Gentlemen are required to wear a jacket with a collared shirt and tie.
+Trainers are not allowed.

 Please note that fancy dress, novelty and branded or promotional clothing is not permitted within Premier Admission.

-Whilst we encourage racegoers to wear smart clothing, no formal dress code applies in the Grandstand Admission area during the Jumps season.
+Whilst we encourage racegoers to wear smart clothing, no formal dress code applies in the Grandstand Admission area during the Flat season.

 Please note that bare chests are not permitted at any time.